gofynd/fdk-client-golang/documentation/PLATFORM.md

 | xQuery | struct | Includes properties such as `PageNo`, `PageSize`

-Use this to get landing-pages.
+Landing page is the first page that a prospect lands upon while visiting a website.
+Use this API to fetch a list of landing pages.

 *Success Response:*

-Success
+Success.
+Refer `LandingPageGetResponse` for more details.

 Schema: `LandingPageGetResponse`